• Skip to primary navigation

 You can watch the video of Snowden’s presentation here.

 At the conclusion of Snowden’s presentation, commissioner J Ware expressed concern about the technical details of the water extraction limits.
-Snowden responded that the numbers provided had not changed from the original proposal made by the company during the concept plan review earlier this year, referencing a chart that had been included in the records of those earlier proceedings.
+Snowden responded that the numbers provided had not changed from the proposal made by the company during the concept plan review earlier this year, referencing a chart that had been included in the records of those earlier proceedings.

 A Court Date on November 10